parides55/charity_shop/README.md

 ## Bugs

 - At the last minute I found an issue submitting the contact us form.
 After submition the following error appears "The following error occurred: int() argument must be a string, a bytes-like object or a real number, not 'function'".
-It will require further investigation.
+This was due to the messages function was not written correctly.

 ## Credits